 Final Thoughts …

 Practicing for these questions will not only make your answers better, but it will help to give you confidence before the actual interview.
-During your interviews, try to relax and have a real conversation with your interviewers.
+During your scholarship interview, try to relax and have a real conversation with your interviewers.
 The interview is not designed to be an interrogation.